hilram7/docs/docs/kb/1secure/troubleshooting/password-never-expires-report-shows-incorrect-data.md

 ---
 description: >-
-  Netwrix OneSecutre may report the Password never expires setting as enabled for accounts even though Active Directory shows it as disabled.
+  Netwrix 1Secure may report the Password never expires setting as enabled for accounts even though Active Directory shows it as disabled.
 This article explains the cause (a GPO with maxPasswordAge=0) and how to resolve it.
 keywords: